makethingshappy/IoTflow/README.md

 # IoTflow
 Workflow Engine for MQTT & Node-RED Automation

+# 🌱 Make Things Happy Platform Philosophy
+Modern prototyping tools make it easy to build a demo but extremely hard to transition that prototype into a stable, maintainable industrial product.
+Teams often redesign hardware from the ground up after using Raspberry Pi, Arduino, or similar prototyping boards, a costly and time-consuming process that burdens long-term support.

+The **Make Things Happy** platform eliminates this gap by standardizing I/O hardware through the IoTextra module family and providing two clear integration paths:

+**IoTbase** for full-featured, serial-ready solutions using SoMs, and **IoTsmart** for compact wireless MCU nodes.
+All modules are Open Hardware, well-documented, and usable independently.

+To unify these hardware options on the software side, we created **IoTflow**, a lightweight orchestration layer that defines message topology, automation behavior, and Node-RED communication patterns.
+IoTflow enables predictable, scalable automation across diverse modules without requiring custom firmware for each device.

+## 🧩 What Is IoTflow?

 **IoTflow** is a lightweight workflow orchestration system designed to unify automation across **IoTextra-Digital I/O modules** and **IoTsmart MCU nodes**.

 It enables **no-code programming for distributed MCU nodes**, providing a consistent structure for MQTT-based communication and Node-RED automation.

-IoTflow is not firmware itself — it is an orchestration layer that defines:
+IoTflow is not firmware itself, it is an orchestration layer that defines:

 - Message topology
 - Workflow behavior